Umuzi-org/ACN-syllabus/content/projects/github-api-consume/part2/_index.md

 ### Java

-Please make use of IntelliJ and Gradle to create your project.
+Please make use of Gradle from the command line to set up your project.
+You can learn more about Gradle here:

+{{< contentlink "gradle/introduction" >}}

 The directory structure should look like this:

 ```
 ├── gradle